 Published twice annually by Michigan State University Press, Fourth Genre is a literary journal that explores the boundaries of contemporary and creative nonfiction.
-Personal essays are welcome—including nature, environmental, and travel essays—as well as memoirs, personal critical essays, and literary journalism.
+We welcome personal essays, nature, environmental, and travel essays—as well lyrical, experimental, self-interrogative, meditative, reflective, humorous, or whimsical.

 Two (2) issues published annually.
 Spring (#1) and Fall (#2)

 - General Submissions are accepted August 30-November 30 at fourthgenre.submittable.com.
 Authors selected for publication paid with two (2) complimentary copies of the journal

 - Fourth Genre Steinberg Essay Prize submissions are accepted January 15-March 15 at fourthgenre.submittable.com.
 Entry fee is $20 (U.S.) for each individual submission